luxonis/depthai-docs-website/new_system/source/pages/faq.rst

 these values **cannot be greater than the ones you can see above**, so you cannot use 15 SHAVEs or 3 NCEs.
 14 is the limit for both SHAVE and CMX parameters, and 2 is the limit for NCE.

-You can try it out yourself either by following `local OpenVINO model conversion tutorial </tutorials/converting_openvino_model/>`_ or by using our `online MyriadX blob converter <http://69.164.214.171:8083/>`_
+You can try it out yourself either by following :ref:`local OpenVINO model conversion tutorial <Local OpenVINO Model Conversion>` or by using our `online MyriadX blob converter <http://69.164.214.171:8083/>`__

 .. _rpi_hq: